 - Level 1 fingerprint clearance card

-Students admitted into the program will be required to complete a drug screening test (approximate cost $35) and a supplemental MCCCD background check (approximate cost $67) prior to formal acceptance into the program.
+Students admitted into the program will be required to complete a drug screening test (approximate cost $35), a supplemental MCCCD background check (approximate cost $67), and a Health and Safety Compliance Tracker (approximate cost $25) prior to formal acceptance into the program.

-The 2015-2017 program application is now available and is due 4pm September 4, 2015 for potential acceptance into the program which will start December 2015.
+The 2015-2017 program application deadline for potential acceptance into the program which will start December 2015 has now passed.
+Late applications are not accepted.

 *Effective Fall 2015, applicants must complete the following prerequisite courses prior to applying for the program: